swaptacular/swpt_stomp/swpt-stomp.rst

      MUST have the value ``true``.

 In addition to the above described STOMP subset, servers and clients MAY support other message transport protocols.
-If some other message transport protocol is supported by both the server and the client, they MAY agree to use it instead.
+When some other message transport protocol is supported by both the server and the client, they MAY agree to use it instead.